captn-nick/MSFS-Mod-Selector/README.md

 * For the paths, backslashes have to be doubled (```\\``` instead of ```\```).
 * You are free to define your own countries.
 As long as at least one mod is designated to this country (and defines a continent as well), Mod Selector will be able to link this country to its continent, i.e. a country does not have to be listed explicitly in any ```Continent.XY.Countries``` entry.
 To do so, add a new country definition to your labels file (see below) and, optionally, use it in a ```Continent.XY.Countries``` definition.
 * You are free to define your own cities simply by linking them to any mod (see below).
 For cities, no config is required.
 All cities explicitly linked to any mod will show up in the UI in alphabetical order.
-* The US are their own continent simply because that way we can group mods on two levels by state and city which seems to make sense.
+* •	The US and Canada are their own continent simply because for the US, we want to group mods on two levels by state and city which seems to make sense for such a big and “moddable” country.
+For simplicity reasons, we added Canada as its own country to that “pseudo-continent” as well (otherwise it would stand alone in a separate “North America” continent).

 ## Labels
 Mod Selector comes with pre-defined labels for mod types, continents, countries, and more.
 However, you can change those labels or add your own ones (e.g. to add available countries).